erickbytes/lofipython/content/blog/There's-a-Linter-for-That-Python-Linting-Libraries-You-Don't-Know-But-Should.rst

 **Lint your YAML files with yamllint.**

-`yamllint <https://pypi.org/project/yamllint/>`__: YAML is unavoidable as a configration staple in tons of modern software.
+`yamllint <https://pypi.org/project/yamllint/>`__: YAML is unavoidable as a configuration staple in tons of modern software.
 It gets heaps of praise for its readability.
 I appreciated yamllint's instrospective linter when trying to figure out why my YAML config was broken.